Ahmed El Saadany

 Ahmed Salah El Saadany (born July 16, 1979) is an Egyptian actor.

 Biography

 El Saadany was born in Giza, Egypt.
 His father is Egyptian actor Salah El-Saadany.
 His uncle is writer and journalist Mahmud Sadani.

 He made his acting debut in an episode of the television series Al Helmeya Nights with his father in 1995.
 He made his film debut in the 2004 movie Dignity Day.

+He was cast in the film Morgan Ahmed Morgan in 2007 as a side character while the lead character was played by Adel Imam.
+The movie was a success.
+Since then, Ahmed's career has taken off and his been in several other films.

+In 2012 he was cast in the television series Firqat Nagy Atallah, which was starred by Adel Imam.
+In Firqat Nagy Atallah, Ahmed El Saadany plays Hossam, one of the members of a team recruited by a retired Egyptian officer, played by Adel Emam, to carry out a daring heist against Israel’s largest bank.
+Hossam brings intelligence, strength, and sharp instincts to the gang.

 He starred in the play Casanova alongside Hana El Zahed in Riyadh, Saudi Arabi in 2024 as part of Riyadh Season.